 Common Types of Mental Health Disorders

 While there are numerous mental health disorders known today, some are more likely to be found in those with addictions.
-Co-occurring disorders that can associate with addiction or substance abuse are as follows:
+Co-occurring disorders that can associate with addiction or substance use are as follows:

 Depressive disorders can range from mild to severe.
 The hallmark signs of these mental health conditions are typically depression, social isolation, an increased need for sleep, and similar patterns of behavior.
 Ongoing depression can severely impact all aspects of a person’s life.